igormichalak/writings/About_Me_in_Over_100_Characters.md

 title: 'About Me in Over 100 Characters'
 slug: 'about-me'
 featured: true
+description: 'Briefly about my journey in the world of technology.'
 published_at: '2025-01-03'
 ---

-When I accidentally started my professional career in web development in early 2022, at the age of 17, what I really wanted to do was to get into cybersecurity after getting a few certificates—or, with a bit of luck, create video games.
+When I accidentally started my professional career in web development in early 2022, at the age of 17, what I really wanted to do was to get into cybersecurity after getting a few certificates---or, with a bit of luck, create video games.
 I kept programming in my free time, and my experience with the sorry state of the frontend industry eventually led me into learning Go and writing more things from scratch,